Article processing charge: Other publishing fees

 Author fees or page charges have existed since at least the 1930s.
-Different academic publishers have widely varying levels of fees, from under $100 to over $5000, and even sometimes as high as €9500 for the journal Nature.
-Meanwhile, independent studies indicate that the actual costs of efficiently publishing a scholarly article should be in the region of €200–€1000.
+Different academic publishers have widely varying levels of fees, from under $100 to over $5000, and even sometimes as high as €9500 ($) for the journal Nature.
+Meanwhile, an independent study indicated that the actual costs of efficiently publishing a scholarly article should be in the region of €200–€1000.
 High fees are sometimes charged by traditional publishers in order to publish in a hybrid open access journal, which make an individual article in a subscription journal open access.
 The average APC for hybrid journals has been calculated to be almost twice as high as APCs from full open access publishers.
 Journals with high impact factors from major publishers tend to have the highest APCs.

 Open access articles often have a surcharge compared to closed-access or paywalled content; for example, the Proceedings of the National Academy of Sciences charges $1590–$4215 per article (depending on length) for closed-access, with a surcharge of $1700–$2200 for open-access (depending on licence).
 Similarly, AGU's Journal of Geophysical Research charges $1000 for closed-access and $3500 for open-access.

 Even when publishers do not charge standard fees, excess or overlength fees might still apply after a certain number of pages or publication units is exceeded; additional color fees might apply for figures, primarily for print journals that are not online-only.

 While publication charges occur upon article acceptance, article submission fees are charged prior to the start of peer review; they are common among journals in some fields, e.g., finance and economics.

 Page charge may refer to either publication or submission fees.